Nick689/CustomPOS/Readme.md

 ## Description
 CustomPOS is a retail Point of Sale system using LibreOffice Calc as interface and programmed with macros which can be customized easily.
-However CustomPOS is not a simple spreadsheet file, it's performance and reliability rely on the underlying database engine (MariaDB) combined with some auto-completion listeners to reduce typing and validation needs.
+However CustomPOS is not a simple spreadsheet file, it's performance and reliability rely on the underlying database engine (MariaDB) combined with a reactive interface based on listeners that reduce typing needs to minimal.

 To achive maximum efficiency POS module is made of one page only where invoices are recorded after one popup validation only.